ankurchavda/data-engineering-zoomcamp/4_dbt/docker-setup.md

 # dbt with BigQuery on Docker

-This is quick guide on how to setup dbt with BigQuery on Docker.
+This is a quick guide on how to setup dbt with BigQuery on Docker.

 Note: You will need your authentication json key file for this method to work.
 You can use oauth alternatively.